Daifresne/Flipper-zero-4IN1-board/readme.md

-* The design is provided as is, and TSGP Studio is not responsible for any damage or injury that may arise from the use of these designs.
+* The design is provided as is, and TSGP LAB and Wanjia Technology are not responsible for any damage or injury that may arise from the use of these designs.

-* The open source license agreement allows for private use, and TSGP Studio reserves the right to hardware design patents.
-It is not allowed to use the design for commercial purposes.
+* The open source license agreement allows for private use, TSGP LAB retains the rights to the hardware design patent, and Wanjia Technology retains the right to the program design patent.
+Commercial use of the design is not permitted.
 If you want to use the design for commercial purposes, please contact us for details first.